Leopold II, Grand Duke of Tuscany: Biography

+Early life and Reign

 Born in Florence, Leopold II was the son of Ferdinand III, Grand Duke of Tuscany and Princess Luisa Maria Amelia Teresa of the Two Sicilies, who were double first cousins.
-His maternal grandparents were Ferdinand I of the Two Sicilies and Marie Carolina of Austria.
+His maternal grandparents were Ferdinand I of the Two Sicilies and Maria Carolina of Austria.
+He accompanied his father while fleeing to Germany when Tuscany was occupied by the French.
+He and his family returned to Florence after Napoleon's defeat in 1814.

 He succeeded his father on 18 June 1824.
 During the first twenty years of his reign he devoted himself to the internal development of the state.
 His was the mildest and least reactionary of all the Italian despotisms of the day, and although always subject to Austrian influence he refused to adopt the Austrian methods of government, allowed a fair measure of liberty to the press, and permitted many political exiles from other states to dwell in Tuscany undisturbed.

 But when during the early 1840s unrest spread throughout Italy, even in Tuscany demands for a constitution and other political reforms were advanced; in 1845 and 1846, riots occurred in various parts of the country, and Leopold granted a number of administrative reforms.
 But Austrian influence prevented him from doing more, even had he wished to do so.
 The election of Pope Pius IX gave fresh encouragement to Liberalism, and on 4 September 1847 Leopold instituted the National Guard – a preparation for a constitution; soon afterward the marchese Cosimo Ridolfi (1794–1865) was appointed prime minister.
 The granting of the Neapolitan and Piedmontese constitutions was followed (17 February 1848) by that of Tuscany, composed by Gino Capponi.